Soontao/cds-rate-limit/README.md

 using {cuid, managed} from '@sap/cds/common';
 @path : '/sample3'
 service Sample3Service {

+  // define rate limit for entity CRUD events and actions
   // accepts 1000 requests in 120 seconds
-  // other request will be rejected by HTTP 429 status
+  // other requests will be rejected by HTTP 429 status
   @cds.rate.limit : {
     duration : 120,
     points   : 1000,